-Altered fire regimes pressure on Fraser Island
+Altered fire regimes pressure on Fraser Island (K'gari)

 Appropriate fire regimes are critical to maintaining many of the property’s World Heritage values.

-This threat is considered low.
+This threat is currently considered ‘low’.